 Icons are not pictures in the sense of naturalistic representations.
-They are rather stylized and symbolic expressions of divinized humanity.
+They are rather stylised and symbolic expressions of divinized humanity.
 (See II Peter 1:4; I John 3:2.)
-Icons for the Orthodox are sacramental signs of God's Cloud of Witnesses (Hebrews 12:1).
+Icons for the Orthodox are sacramental signs of God’s Cloud of Witnesses (Hebrews 12:1).
 We do not worship icons.
 Rather, we experience icons as Windows into Heaven.
 Like the Bible, icons are earthly points of contact with transcendent Reality.

 In the original Greek of the New Testament Christ is called several times the icon (image) of God the Father.
 (See II Corinthians 4:4; Colossians 1:15; Hebrews 1:3.)
 Man himself was originally created to be the icon of God (Genesis 1:27).

 Isn’t all your old-fashioned doctrine and worship a bit irrelevant to modern British life?